Guide

 E. Region-level scans across Florida

-Bach Atlas understands named Florida regions (for example, South Florida, Tampa Bay, Central Florida) and resolves them down to the underlying counties and cities.
+Bach Atlas understands named Florida regions, such as South Florida, Tampa Bay, Central Florida, North Florida, Southwest Florida, and the Panhandle.
 As additional states are added to your account's coverage over time, similar patterns can compare configured regions across those states as well.

-• “Across South Florida (Miami-Dade, Broward, Palm Beach), how do local codes handle unsafe structure declarations and emergency demolition for aging multifamily buildings, and where do the procedures meaningfully differ?”
+- “Across South Florida (Miami-Dade, Broward, Palm Beach, Monroe), how do local codes handle unsafe structure declarations and emergency demolition for aging multifamily buildings, and where do the procedures meaningfully differ?”

-• “In the Tampa Bay region, what are the main stormwater retention and detention requirements for new multifamily developments, and how do city versus county standards interact for projects near jurisdictional boundaries?”
+- “In the Tampa Bay region, what are the main stormwater retention and detention requirements for new multifamily developments, and how do Tampa, Hillsborough County, and Pinellas County standards interact for projects near jurisdictional boundaries?”

 What Bach Atlas is not

-• Best on Florida-first, property-centric questions.
+- Best on Florida-first questions involving real estate, land use, zoning, title, liens, creditor-side issues, municipal practice, and property due diligence.
 As additional states are added to your account's coverage, Atlas can answer and compare across those configured states; for all other jurisdictions, it may return explicit out-of-coverage messaging or incomplete results.

 Bach Atlas is a research support tool for licensed professionals.
 Always verify authorities and apply your own judgment.